What is the CES Letter?

 Who is the CES Letter for?

 The CES Letter is primarily written for members of the Church who are already experiencing doubt or uncertainty.
-The author has stated that his intended audience includes “fence sitters,” those who are questioning Church history, doctrine, or leadership but have not yet decided whether to remain active.
+The author has stated that his intended audience is “fence sitters,” those who are questioning Church history, doctrine, or leadership but have not yet decided whether to remain active.
+The CES Letter serves as the “justification” or excuse to leave the Church when they already had doubts or desired a different lifestyle that differs from the covenant path.

 It rarely has much influence on individuals who are firm in their faith, but it can be highly persuasive for those who are already struggling or looking for reasons to justify existing doubts.
 Because of this, the CES Letter is most often shared by former members seeking to persuade friends or family that they have been misled, using the document as a central source to validate their departure and promote a worldview rooted in skepticism rather than faith.